 - If you're missing your cat, be sure to check inside your home thoroughly.
 Sometimes cats may get mistakenly shut in closets or cupboards.
 And, check immediately outside your home- under the porch, in bushes, or at your neighbors' homes.
 Inside cats suddenly faced with the outdoors may panic and hide.
 Many times they're too frightened to even respond to your voice, so check thoroughly.

-- Check the Lost Dogs Illinois website and the Lost Dogs Illinois Facebook Page.
+- Check the Lost Dogs Illinois website and the Lost Dogs Illinois Facebook Page and the Lost Dogs, Cats & Pets of Peoria Facebook Page.
 Post your dog's information as well as your contact information.

 - Contact veterinary offices in your area to see if the animal was brought to them injured.
 Or, if a stranger has found and kept your pet, they may take it in for a veterinary examination.